moseschmiedel/bachelor-thesis/text/thesis.typ

 The code above transmits a payload of 10 bytes via a LoRa packet, as demonstrated in lines 1 to 3.
 Lines 4 to 6 show how the transceiver can be configured to receive the transmitted packet.
-Reception will fail after the time specified by `RX_TIMEOUT_MS` which in this case would be #text_qty(200, "ms").
-Of course, sending and receiving should be done by separate devices at the same time for them to communicate successfully.
+Reception will fail after the time specified by `RX_TIMEOUT_MS`.
+Which in this case would be #text_qty(200, "ms").
+Of course, sending and receiving should be done by separate devices at the same time, for them to communicate successfully.

 A more detailed explanation of how to build LoRa applications with the _SubGHz_Phy_ driver and the documentation of the all available methods can be found in here @noauthor_an5406_2022.

 === Utilities
 Several utility modules distributed by STMicroelectronics were used to simplify the firmware development process.
-They helped reduce the amount of boilerplate code, i.e. source code required for basic project setup that has little variation between different projects. @firmware_architecture lists all the utility modules used for the final firmware.
+They helped reduce the amount of boilerplate code, i.e., source code required for basic project setup that has little variation between different projects. @firmware_architecture lists all the utility modules used for the final firmware.
 This section briefly introduces the two most influential modules.